Nintriva/yiibraintree/README.md

 Yiibraintree is a Yii framework extension for Simplifying Integration of  Braintree payment Solution into your ecommerce apps.

-Requirements
+<h3>Requirements</h3>
 Yii 1.1 or above

-Installation
+<h3>Installation</h3>

-step1:Extract the file into your components directory step2:Update your components section in config/main.php eg:
+step1:Extract the file into your components directory step2:Update your components section in config/main.php

+step2:

 <pre>

 'braintree' => array(
                                      'class'=>'application.components.braintree.YiiBraintree',